Vet-Approved Home Remedies for Upset Stomachs in Dogs

 If the bland diet worked and your dog is feeling better (no more vomiting and more solid-looking bowel movements), then it is time to switch again to a regular diet.
 Be very careful; countless people switch too fast only to cause another upset stomach!

 At this point, gradually add the regular diet and taper off the rice meal.
 This is best done very gradually and slowly over the course of a few days.

 To give you an idea of how gradually:

 - Offer 75% of the bland rice diet with 25% of the dog's regular kibble and give it for three days.

 - If the dog does well, then offer half rice diet and half dog kibble in a 50-50 mixture for another three days.

 - If your dog seems comfortable, then start feeding 100% of his regular diet again.

 This is the same protocol used when introducing any new food to your pet.

-Never introduce a new food right away!
 Any new food must be added gradually to the older food to prevent tummy problems.
 Most dog foods clarify how to do this in the feeding instructions.
 The only possible exception to this rule are special diets for sensitive tummies.
 These generally do not create problems when switched right away because they are very bland.
 Consult with your vet if in doubt!